sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 React runs the effect for current props/state.

 `useEffect` nasty loop:
-The effect hook runs when the component mounts but also when the component updates.
+The effect hook runs when the component `mounts` but also when the component `updates`.
 Because we are setting the state after every data fetch, the component updates and the effect runs again.
 It fetches the data again and again.